 You need to be at least 16 to get an RPL.
 For each category rating you want to obtain you need to:

-You need to have either a Class 1 or 2 medical certificate or a recreational aviation medical practitioner’s certificate to take the RPL flight test.
+You need to have either a Class 1 or 2 medical certificate or a recreational aviation medical practitioner’s certificate to take the RPL flight test and to go solo.

 Minimum hours required by CASA